basho/yokozuna/docs/CONCEPTS.md

 Active Anti-Entropy (AAE) is the process of discovering and correcting entropy (divergence) between the data stored in Riak's key-value backend and the indexes stored in Solr.
-The impetus for AAE is that failures come in all shapes and sizes -- disk failure, dropped messages, network partitions, timeouts, overflowing queues, segment faults, power outages, etc.  Failures range from obvious to invisible, and failure prevention is fraught with failure points as well: how do you prevent your prevention system from failing?
-You don't -- code for detection, not prevention.
+The impetus for AAE is that failures come in all shapes and sizes -- disk failure, dropped messages, network partitions, timeouts, overflowing queues, segment faults, power outages, etc.  Failures range from obvious to invisible.
+Failure prevention is fraught with failure, as well.
+How do you prevent your prevention system from failing?
+You don't.
+Code for detection, not prevention.
 That is the purpose of AAE.

 Constantly reading and re-indexing every object in Riak could be quite expensive.
 To minimize the overall cost of detection AAE make use of